 - Chicken: Boneless and skinless chicken breasts or thighs cook equally fast.

 - Rice: Any white or brown rice – long or short grain, basmati or jasmine.
 Just consistency and nutrition changes.
+For low carb version, try my Mexican cauliflower rice.

 - Salsa: Mild, medium or hot will affect level of spiciness of the dish.
 I used medium and kids ate it no problem.